SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 **Analysis** – Performs post-processing on raw outputs, including calculation of cosmological observables, generation of CMB-like sky maps, and execution of diagnostic tests to score universes for fine-tuning and scan for selected anomalies.

-**Interpretation** – Applies Explainable AI (XAI) to synthesize ensemble results.
-Machine learning models are trained to predict outcomes from initial conditions, providing insights into causal relationships within the TQE model.
+**Interpretation (Experimental)** – The pipeline includes an experimental module for applying Explainable AI (XAI) to the simulation outputs.
+The goal of this stage is to train predictive models and use interpretability techniques to uncover causal relationships.
+This component is currently in a research and development phase, serving as a powerful diagnostic tool for hypothesis testing.

 This staged structure conceptually supports re-running individual components (e.g., re-analyzing simulation data with a new anomaly detector) without repeating upstream steps, although the current implementation realizes this in a more streamlined, script-based form.